 INT 20-01 Issue

-This interpretation has been issued to provide statutory accounting and reporting guidance for the adoption with modification of ASU 2020-04 – Reference Rate Reform (Topic 848): Facilitation of the Effects of Reference Rate Reform on Financial Reporting for applicable statutory accounting principles.
-The Financial Accounting Standards Board (FASB) issued ASU 2020-04 in March 2020 as optional, transitional and expedient guidance as a result of reference rate reform.
+This interpretation has been issued to provide statutory accounting and reporting guidance for the adoption with modification of ASU 2020-04 – Reference Rate Reform (Topic 848): Facilitation of the Effects of Reference Rate Reform on Financial Reporting and ASU 2021-01 – Reference Rate Reform (Topic 848) for applicable statutory accounting principles.
+The Financial Accounting Standards Board (FASB) issued both ASU 2020-04 and ASU 2021-01 to provide optional, transitional and expedient guidance as a result of reference rate reform.

-Reference rate reform typically refers to the transition away from referencing the London Interbank Offered Rate (LIBOR), and other interbank offered rates (IBORs), and moving toward alternative reference rates that are more observable or transaction based.
+“Reference rate reform” typically refers to the transition away from referencing the London Interbank Offered Rate (LIBOR), and other interbank offered rates (IBORs), and moving toward alternative reference rates that are more observable or transaction based.
 In July 2017, the governing body responsible for regulating LIBOR announced it will no longer require banks to continue LIBOR submissions after 2021 – likely sunsetting both the use and publication of LIBOR.
 An important note is that while LIBOR is the primary interbank offering rate, other similar rates are potentially affected by reference rate reform.

 With a significant number of financial contracts solely referencing IBORs, their discontinuance will require organizations to reevaluate and modify any contract that does not contain a substitute reference rate.
 A large volume of contracts and other arrangements, such as debt agreements, lease agreements, and derivative instruments, will likely need to be modified to replace all references of interbank offering rates that are expected to be discontinued.
 While operational, logistical, and legal challenges exist due to the sheer volume of contracts that will require modification, accounting challenges were presented as contract modifications typically require an evaluation to determine whether the modifications result in the establishment of a new contract or the continuation of an existing contract.
 As is often the case, a change to the critical terms (including reference rate modifications) typically requires remeasurement of the contract, or in the case of a hedging relationship, a dedesignation of the transaction.